-There is a considerable disparity between the youngest and oldest of the population, with those on the younger end forced into military service and those on the higher end unable to work, leaving agriculture susceptible to management without consideration for environmental impact.
+There is a considerable disparity between the youngest and oldest of the population.
+The young end up into military service and those on the higher age end are unable to work.
+This leaves agriculture susceptible to management without consideration for environmental impact.

 From Mouth to Mouth

-- With mismanagement of agriculture, the deforestation of areas due to farming, and through the mining of resources, large areas are left open for when the season changes and rain occurs.
+- With mismanagement of agriculture, deforestation due to farming, and the mining of resources, large areas are left vulnerable to season changes and rain.

-- In Eritrea, when it rains, it pours, and deforested land becomes susceptible to flash floods.
-While this may seem useful, water becomes polluted from the matter it runs through in a process called Eutrophication.
+- In Eritrea, when it rains, it pours; the deforested land becomes susceptible to flash floods.
+While this may seem useful, water becomes polluted from the matter it runs through in a process called eutrophication.

-The open defecation from humans and livestock and the poorly designed latrines allow for water to become polluted with feces, the water continues flowing to the pocket of water which humans use for everything from washing their clothes, to drinking.
+The open defecation from humans and livestock and the poorly designed latrines allow for water to become polluted with feces.

 Open areas are particularly susceptible to flash flooding, causing mass soil erosion where large quantities of matter from soil to litter are taken with it.